 Our Active Performance Management process provides ongoing governance support and data analysis to improve outcomes.
 This work focuses on metric development, data collection and analysis, performance evaluation, and program model adaptation to measurably improve lives.

-Develop a cross-sectoral understanding of the cost of persistent homelessness in the country through integrating and analyzing data from across homelessness supports, health care, behavioral health, criminal justice, and emergency response systems.
+Develop a cross-sectoral understanding of the cost of persistent homelessness in the county through integrating and analyzing data from across homelessness supports, health care, behavioral health, criminal justice, and emergency response systems.
+Learn more >

 Provide training to state and local governments on how to incorporate the principles of Pay for Success, outcomes-based contracting, and Active Performance Management into their service delivery systems.